MathieuCGit/Reaper_Tools/Chords tool/ReaCAT/README.md

 ### Collector

 This module aims to get the notes (selected, not selected, all item notes,etc.)in a chord.
 It only works for the active take passed as an argument.

+### MergingTool

+This module aims to merge items that lived on separate tracks and merge them onto one track.
+Analysis will be performed on this track.
+It can be either a folder track or a new created track.

 ### SharpOrFlat